-Uses most of the features of the text type.
+Uses the correct features of the text type.

-Is beginning to describe settings, characters AND atmospheres in narratives, and is sometimes able to use speech to develop characters and move a story on (EXS).
+Often describes settings, characters AND atmospheres in narratives, and is able to use speech to develop characters and move a story on (EXS).

-Sometimes selects language that shows good awareness of the reader (e.g. the use of the first person in a diary; direct address in instructions and persuasive writing) (EXS)
+Often selects language that shows good awareness of the reader (e.g. the use of the first person in a diary; direct address in instructions and persuasive writing) (EXS)

-Sometimes selects the appropriate grammar and vocabulary to match the level of formality (e.g. using contracted forms in dialogues in narrative; using passive verbs to affect how information is presented; using modal verbs to suggest degrees of possibility) (EXS)
+Often selects the appropriate grammar and vocabulary to match the level of formality (e.g. using contracted forms in dialogues in narrative; using passive verbs to affect how information is presented; using modal verbs to suggest degrees of possibility) (EXS)

-Sometimes selects the appropriate form and draws on what they have read as models for their own writing (e.g. literary language, characterisation, structure) (GDS)
+Often selects the appropriate form and draws on what they have read as models for their own writing (e.g. literary language, characterisation, structure) (GDS)

-Sometimes distinguishes between the language of speech (e.g. contracted verb forms, other grammatical informality, colloquial expressions, long coordinated sentences) and writing and chooses the appropriate register (GDS)
+Often distinguishes between the language of speech (e.g. contracted verb forms, other grammatical informality, colloquial expressions, long coordinated sentences) and writing and chooses the appropriate register (GDS)

-Sometimes exercises an assured and conscious control over levels of formality, particularly through manipulating grammar and vocabulary to achieve this (GDS)
+Often exercises an assured and conscious control over levels of formality, particularly through manipulating grammar and vocabulary to achieve this (GDS)